The road we call Westgate (updated)

 The other branch of the Shippam Family

 In our article on nos.
-27-39 Westgate, much space has been given to the Shippam grocery business which occupied this site in the 19th century.
-This was not however the famous Shippam family of the Shippam Pastes.
+27-39 Westgate, much space was given to the Shippam sausage and grocery business which occupied this site in the 19th century.
+This was not however the branch of the Shippam family of Shippam Pastes renown.
 That business was founded by a different member of the family but, confusingly with the same name.
 This article completes the story of the Shippam family but is not of direct relevance to the history of Westgate.

 History of 23-25 Westgate